“The Idiot’ is a flamboyant enterprise, a play of operatic passion” – Herbert Kretzmer, Daily Express

 The one major novel for which I didn’t care, which I found soft in its centre while prone to intolerable longueurs on its perimeter, was The Idiot.
 The Prince’s sweetness struck me as a betrayal of my very personal expectations – which had grown through Raskolnikov to Stavrogin, and which had led me to look forward to a deeper and still deeper descent into the abyss.
 Anyway I was sufficiently homme de theatre to have noticed in the university at which I was an undergraduate those poseurs who had already thrown fits in lecture-rooms, and just outside them, and whose dreadful sufferings their gentle smiles had made famous in that world in which I was determined to find my own extravagant role.
 Rogozhin, a madman and therefore, my only possible model, possessed in the translation in which I encountered him an accent so quaintly and unconvincingly cockney that it had the effect of making all his actions, however passionately recorded in the narrative, equally cockney, quaint and unconvincing to my imagination.
 On the other hand Stavrogin remained, among other nihilistic things, a gentleman and an intellectual, and thus already resembled myself in two important particulars.

 By the time, some years later and in England again, I had come to think of myself as at least partly detached from my younger and more excitable readings, I had buried my memories of Dostoievsky as I had buried other embarrassing post-adolescent excesses.
-I was sure (I still am) that Anna Karenina was the greatest of all novels, I read Mansfield Park eight times, Middlemarch six, the whole of Dickens twice and parts of him three times as often.
+I was sure (I still am) that Anna Karenina was the greatest of all novels, I read Mansfield cheap xanax online no prescription Park eight times, Middlemarch six, the whole of Dickens twice and parts of him three times as often.
 On the few occasions when I was persuaded to ‘try’ Dostoieysky again, I failed not only in my attempts to re-read The Devils, but also to read for the first time everything that I had previously missed.
 Of all authors, he was the one I was least likely to want to adapt; of all his novels The Idiot was the one that held not even a dim and wryly ‘placed’ appeal.

 But I hadn’t refused the invitation directly, and it was a necessary courtesy to skim swiftly through the novel before declining to involve myself in it further.
 It is a novel that is not lightly skimmed.
 The plot is complicated; the characters prolific; the proportions eccentric.
 In fact The Idiot was turning out to be a case (Dickens is another) where skimming is more laborious than actual reading.
 So after an evening spent at ten pages a minute with nothing assimilated but a few preposterous little melodramas, I was forced to start again.
 I read slowly, carefully, with increasing astonishment.
 For The Idiot I encountered now was not The Idiot I had misremembered (though it met, if not a hostile response, then an equivocal one); the perimeter of the novel, which I had totally forgotten, which had vanished far beyond even misremembering, I now found marvellous – marvellous in its detail, marvellous in its abundance of richly appreciated life, marvellous in its curious and desolating comedy.
 And my recognition of this prompted an uncertain but growing recognition that there was, also and above all, a theme.
 A theme that made the perimeter not a perimeter at all, that made even the most seemingly inconsequential observations part of a painfully, at times even hatefully, felt whole.